MicrosoftLearning/IC-002T00-Microsoft-Cloud-for-Sustainability/Instructions/Labs/Lab_05_goals_and_scorecard.md

     1. Select **Save**.

+    (need new image of finshed goal prior to Save)
         ![Graphical user interface, application Description automatically generated](./Images/Lab05/L05_image028.png)

 1. The new goal should be visible in the list of goals for the scorecard.

     ![Graphical user interface, text, application, chat or text message Description automatically generated](./Images/Lab05/L05_image029.png)

-Great job, you have created a Goal for your scorecard.
+Great job, you have helped Amber create a goal for your scorecard instructing Wide World Importers to reduce their carbon emissions from 900 mtCO2E to 600 mtCO2E.
+You enabled automatic check-ins and status rules to ensure that the goal is automatically kept up to date.
 Goals are important to keep track of an organization’s progress towards reducing their carbon footprint.
 Any goals you have with a current value that is connected to data will have check-ins created roughly every 24 hours.
 Let’s go ahead and create our first check-in manually so you are familiar with the check-in data.  **Please continue to the next task**

 ### Task 3: Create a Goal Check-in